abemassry/wsend-key-value-store/README.md

 ### Remove Usage
 ```
-∮ ./wkv --help
+∮ ./wkv remove --help
-wsend key value store is command line tool to store
-a value based on a key some examples include:

-wkv create --name="foo"
-        To create a store

-wkv store --store-link="https://wsnd.io/IdGzDoh/foo" --key="bar" --value="baz" --type="string"
-        this will store the value "bar" at the key "foo" and it's of type string
-        which is the default if type was "file" then it would attempt to upload the
-        file specified.
-In either case a file always gets uploaded because the string
-        value can be very large and it makes more sense to be flexible.
+Delete a key and value

+Deletes a key and the value, as well as the backing file of the value.

-wkv get --store-link="https://wsnd.io/IdGzDoh/foo" --key="bar"
+wkv remove --store-link="https://wsnd.io/IdGzDoh/foo" --key="bar" --uid="0123456789abcdef"

-        will print the contents of the value to stdout
+        --store-link name of the key value store container

-wkv remove --store-link="https://wsnd.io/IdGzDoh/foo" --key="bar"
-        to remove the key and associated value and file.
+        --key name of the key inside key value store
+        --uid is optionally passed in like in create

 Usage:
-  wkv [command]
+  wkv remove [flags]

-Available Commands:
-  completion  Generate the autocompletion script for the specified shell
-  create      create a new key value store
-  get         wsend-key-value store get a value based on a key
-  help        Help about any command
-  remove      delete a key and value
-  store       store a value based on a key

 Flags:
-  -h, --help     help for wkv
+  -h, --help                help for remove
-  -t, --toggle   Help message for toggle

-Use "wkv [command] --help" for more information about a command.
+  -k, --key string          name of the key
+  -n, --store-link string   link of the key value store
+  -u, --uid string          access token
 ```